AKASHGUHA-ROY/ARTIFICIAL-INTELLIGENCE-WORKOUT-COACH-APPLIED-STATISTICS-.-./docs/idea_submission.md

 **Final checks:**
 - The suggested exercises have a reasonable level of difficulty
 - The system provides useful in-session guidance to the users based on set-by-set logs
-- Whether a feedback given to a user helps in bringing about any sort of improvements (e.g., more consistent completion, better confidence ratings, fewer pain flags)
+- Whether a feedback given to a user helps in bringing about any sort of improvements (e.g., more consistency completion, better confidence ratings, and fewer pain flags) .